Our Pick of the Victoria Falls Tours

 In the afternoon, you enjoy an open vehicle game drive into the Chobe National Park.
 With a chance of spotting lion and buffalo as well as numerous plains game species.
 You arrive back in the early evening.

-Mukuni’s village (on the Zambian side) was founded around the 13th century.
-It was later named after the ruler (Mukuni) on his arrival from the Congo.
-It is home to the Leya people.
-This 2 hour tour presents an opportunity to see how the local people live in a real African village.
+Mukuni’s village (on the Zambian side) is home to the Leya people.
+This 2 hour Victoria Falls tour presents an opportunity to see how the local people live in a real African village.
 It has a population of 5,000, a clinic, basic school and boreholes for drinking water.

-The people of the village are more than happy to show you their huts and take you inside; explain how they are built and decorated.
+The people of the village are more than happy to show you their huts and take you inside.
 The village guides introduce you to various craftspeople at work making curios which are sold all around Victoria Falls.
 You can also pre-arrange to try out the Leya traditional food and beer.
 This is a working village and not a purpose built tourist attraction.
 So it is a true, and sometimes saddening, glimpse of life in an African village today.

-Hope you’ve enjoyed this summary of things to do at Victoria Falls!
-Please don’t hesitate to contact us if you needs some help with your safari.
+We hope you’ve enjoyed this summary of things to do at Victoria Falls!
+Please don’t hesitate to contact us if you needs some help with your booking your safari.